-Applications for the new school year are available August 1.
 Families must complete a new form each year.
-Please ensure you are filling out the current year's form for District 197 or it will not be accepted.
+Please ensure you are filling out the current year's form for School District 197 or it will not be accepted.

 FREQUENTLY ASKED QUESTIONS

-Children in households participating in the Supplemental Nutrition Assistance Program (SNAP), Minnesota Family Investment Program (MFIP) or Food Distribution Program on Indian Reservations (FDPIR), and foster, homeless, migrant, and runaway children can get free school meals without reporting household income.
-Also, children can get free meals if their household income is within the maximum income shown for the household size on the instructions.
+Children in households participating in the Supplemental Nutrition Assistance Program (SNAP), Minnesota Family Investment Program (MFIP) or Food Distribution Program on Indian Reservations (FDPIR), and foster, homeless, migrant and runaway children can get free school meals without reporting household income.
+Alternatively, children can get free school meals if their household income is within the maximum income shown for their household size on the instructions.

 I get WIC or Medical Assistance.
 Can my children get free school meals?

-Children in households participating in WIC may be eligible for free meals, but will not qualify automatically.
+Children in households participating in WIC or Medical Assistance do not automatically qualify for free meals.
+Children may be eligible for free or reduced-price school meals depending on other household financial information.
 Please fill out an application.

 May I apply if someone in my household is not a U.S. citizen?

 Yes.
-You or your children do not have to be U.S. citizens for your children to qualify for free or reduced-price school meals.
+You or your children do not have to be U.S. citizens for your children to complete an application.

 Other things to note about the application: